mrcorbo/regexHW/regexGist.md

 This is used to match one of several different patterns.
 For example, | (pipe) is used to match one of several different top-level domains (TLDs) such as .com, .edu, .gov.

 ### Flags
+The most common flag used in an email matching regex is:

+i (ignore case): This flag makes the regex case-insensitive.
+It allows the regex to match both uppercase and lowercase letters without having to specify both in the character class.
+So, for example, the character class [A-Z] would match both uppercase "A" and lowercase "a" when the i flag is used.

 ### Character Escapes
+In regular expressions, certain characters have special meaning and need to be escaped in order to match them literally.
+The most common characters that are escaped in an email matching regex are:

+. (dot): The dot is a special character that matches any character except a newline.
+In an email matching regex, the dot is used to match the dot that separates the domain name from the top-level domain (TLD) of the email address.
+If you want to match a literal dot, you must escape it with a backslash \.

++ (plus): The plus is a special character that matches one or more of the preceding character.
+It's used in the local part of the email address, to match one or more of the characters specified in the character class.

+* (asterisk): The asterisk is a special character that matches zero or more of the preceding character.
+It's not used in the usual email matching regex.

+? (question mark): The question mark is a special character that matches zero or one of the preceding character.
+It's not used in the usual email matching regex.

+$ (dollar sign): The dollar sign is a special character that matches the end of the line.
+It's used as an anchor in the email matching regex to match the end of the line.

+^ (caret): The caret is a special character that matches the start of the line.
+It's used as an anchor in the email matching regex to match the start of the line.

+{} (curly brackets): The curly brackets are special characters that specify a range of possible repetitions of the preceding character or group.
+It's used in the TLD part of the email address to match the TLD with a specific length.

+[] (square brackets): The square brackets are special characters that specify a set of characters that can be matched.
+It's used in the local and domain parts of the email address to match specific set of characters.

+() (parentheses): The parentheses are special characters that group characters together and apply a quantifier to the entire group.
+It's not used in the usual email matching regex.

+\ (backslash): The backslash is used to escape special characters so that they are treated as literal characters.
+For example, \. matches a literal dot, instead of any character.

+An example of a regex that uses many of these characters: /^[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}$/i

 ## Author
 Michael Corbo is the author of this particular tutorial.